MetaMask/core/.github/pull_request_template.md

 - DEPRECATED:

-  - _Describe what was depreciated and why_
+  - _Describe what was deprecated and why_

 - SECURITY: